queuestack/nanodegree-myreads/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # Book component for home and search page ├── BookList.js # BookList component which has three different 'reading', 'want to read', 'read' shelf.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
+    ├── BookShelf.js # Bookshelf component which has books according to book's current read state ├── Home.js # Home component which is used for home('/') page ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── Search.js # Search component which is used for search('/search') page
+    ├── SearchBar.js # SearchBar component which gets search query from user └── SearchResult.js # SearchResult compoent which shows the search result according to query

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.